Building and using GCC 0.9 aka the first public version

 Building GCC & Binutils for the Nintendo 64

-I had a request to help get a GCC+Binutils running as native win32 exe’s something comperable to the ancient ‘ultra’ N64 toolchain done by Kyoto Microcomputer (resume pdf).
+I had a request to help get a GCC+Binutils running as native win32 exe’s something comparable to the ancient ‘ultra’ N64 toolchain done by Kyoto Microcomputer (resume pdf).
 One interesting thing about their toolchain is that they used a common object format for MS-DOS, DOS/V and MS-DOS on the PC-98 format, along with Win32.
-However the Win32 runtime doesn’t like Win64 environments.
+However, the Win32 runtime doesn’t like Win64 environments.
 On Win64 the exew32 driver just complains:

 Can’t allocate memory (Error Code=487)

 However the stubs in all the exe’s reference exegcc98 exegccv DOS extender’s along with a exegcc.
-However googling around yields nothing.
+However, googling around yields nothing.

 Running on a x86 version of Windows, however the tools run and report gcc 2.7.2 release 1.2 and the binutils version is simply 2.6 with BFD version 2.6.
 So going with this, and the request to keep it 1997 vintage I went ahead with Gcc 2.7.2.3 and Binutils 2.8.1 as they are the end of the line in both trains of code.